kgdacalosciascdo/agis-wireframe/docs/API_AND_DATA_REFERENCE.md

 Identifiers in URLs are database IDs.
 Business codes such as `CIAS`, `DOC-2026-00001`, or `IAP-2027` are returned in resource data and reports.

+## Current API coverage

+The route inventory in this document covers the current operational Core, IAP, AEMS, CMS, and ARMIS surfaces.
+CMS is implemented through CMS-12B, including protected report and CSV/PDF export routes.
+ARMIS is implemented through ARMIS-7C, including provider monitoring and deployment-verification controls;
+the ARMIS deployment command and Render smoke script are operator tools rather than public API routes.
+AFR and AIS remain placeholders.
+AIS integration is not implemented, and ARMIS provider authority is activated only through its separate reconciliation gate.

 ## 2. Public/session endpoints

 | Method | Endpoint | Purpose |